Q & A

 - A trust (in some, but not all, cases)

 Without an estate plan, Colorado’s intestate succession laws will determine how your property will be distributed and court proceedings will determine who will be named guardian of any minor children.
+Who takes care of your children who are under age 18 will be determined by the Colorado courts.
 Other court processes, like guardianships or conservatorships, may occur during your lifetime to empower people to handle your affairs if you were unable to manage things for yourself.
-This process can be expensive, time consuming and may lead to family disputes.
+Probate processes vary by state.
+The Colorado costs time and money.
+Any time an impersonal bureaucratic body makes life-altering decisions regarding a family or a person’s estate it can create serious disruptions and lead to strained or severed relationships.

 Your role is multifaceted and may feel overwhelming.
 Because every estate and trust administration and probate process is unique, it’s important that all circumstances be carefully reviewed.
 It’s also necessary that all legally-mandated duties and court and filing processes are adhered to in order to avoid risks associated with legal liability.